-In addition to published information on iodine teat dips, and the two studies described in the preceding section, the company submitted the results of two field trials in which Kenostart was used as a post-milking teat dip for Holstein cows.
-Both these studies were conducted in winter when the weather was cold and wet.
-Teats were examined at regular intervals (2 weeks in one study and 4 weeks in the other) and somatic cell counts were also monitored.
-There was no significant difference in the teat condition at the end of either study.
+In addition to published information on iodine teat dips and sprays, and the three studies described in the preceding section, the company submitted the results of three Belgian field trials in which the product was used as a post-milking teat dip for Holstein cows.
+The first two studies were conducted in winter when the weather was cold and wet, however the final study was conducted over a six month period and incorporated winter, spring and summer weather.
+Teats were examined at regular intervals (2 weeks in one study and 4 weeks in the other two) and somatic cell counts were also monitored.
+There was no significant difference in the teat condition at the end of the studies.
 In the first study, somatic cell counts were similar during the period of the study to what they had been during the same period in the previous year.
 In the second study, somatic cells were considerably lower than they had been during the same period in the previous year and also lower than they had been during the three months prior to the start of the trial.
+In the third study the somatic cell counts fluctuated between periods of the trial, but overall there was no significant difference between the somatic cell counts of each year.

-These two studies demonstrated that the product was well tolerated, maintaining teat condition during the trial periods and either reducing or not adversely affecting somatic cell counts.
-There was a low incidence of mastitis in both cases.
+These three studies demonstrated that the product was well tolerated, maintaining teat condition during the trial periods and either reduced or not adversely affected somatic cell counts.
+There was a low incidence of mastitis in all cases.

-Because the published literature shows that the effectiveness of iodine may be affected by temperature, the study conducted during spring/early summer (described in the section on tolerance) and some additional published literature were also taken into consideration in the overall assessment of efficacy.
+Because the published literature shows that the effectiveness of iodine may be affected by temperature, the study conducted in the UK (described in the section on tolerance) and some additional published literature were also taken into consideration in the overall assessment of efficacy.
 This information showed that the product was efficacious at the warmer temperatures of spring and early summer as well as in winter.